freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyOrigin.md

 `MiddleCenter` 0

-The default origin choice is middle of the viewbox or the midpoint of any visual rectangle; other choices may become available in the future
+The default origin choice is middle of the viewbox or visual stimulus rectangle; other choices may become available in the future.